sing-group/seda-compi-pipelines/README.md

 <task id="final-task" after="reverse-complement" src="task-scripts/final-task.sh"></task>
 ```

-2. Edit the `pipeline.xml` file to specify which tasks must be executed as shell scripts.
+2. Edit the `pipeline-runner.xml` file to specify which tasks must be executed as shell scripts.

 The image below illustrates this situation, where task `Z` comes after task `Y` and its source code is provided by the `script` specified in the `src` property.
-In this cases, pipeline developers are responsible of creating the output files in the appropriate output directory, so that following tasks can work properly in case of being SEDA commands.
+In these cases, pipeline developers are responsible of creating the output files in the appropriate output directory, so that following tasks can work properly in case of being SEDA commands.

 <p align="center">
 	<img src="./docs/figure_1.png" alt="seda-cheatsheet" title="SEDA-Compi Pipelines, Figure 1" width="70%;" />